DoubleDimensional/Fate-weaver-revised/README.md

 ## Four subclasses
 #### The Oracle
 *Peer into the Web of Fate*
+- Embraces the core class flavor
-- Expert at divination magics
+- Expert at divination magic
 - Improves the base class's support options

 #### The Void
 *WIP*
+- Subverts the core class flavor
-- Circumvent effects and move unimpeded
+- Circumvent effects.

 #### The Phoenix
 *WIP*
-- Burn with the flames of the immortal phoenix
+- Damage focused

 #### The Keeper
 *WIP*
+- Defense focused
 - Protect your allies

 ## An Item